 Once you have successfully completed the background check and all documentation has been submitted and approved, your volunteer placement will be confirmed and you will receive your first volunteer assignment.

-We'll make sure you have all the orientation and training you need in addition to uniforms, if necessary, and parking arrangements.
+We will make sure you have all the orientation and training you need in addition to uniforms, if necessary, and parking arrangements.

 Are there age requirements to volunteer at St. Anthony Hospital?